Fort Peck Theatre

 The Fort Peck Theatre was built as a temporary structure in 1934 in Fort Peck, Montana, to serve as a movie theatre.
 It is also known as the Fort Peck Summer Theatre.
 The theater was designed in a pseudo-Swiss-chalet style as an amenity for the 50,000 U.S. Army Corps of Engineers workers and their families at the Fort Peck Dam project.
 The interior features open-truss wood construction, with handcrafted light fixtures fabricated in Corps of Engineers workshops.
-The theater survived to become a permanent facility, and in 2008 was in use as a community theater.
+The theater survived to become a permanent facility, and as of 2026 houses an annual professional summerstock theatre company.

 The building includes a stage, a 1209-seat auditorium, a lounge, a foyer, a lobby, a manager's office, and four dressing rooms.
 It was designed and/or built by Eugene Frank Gilstrap and the C.F.
 Haglin Co.

 Its NRHP nomination compares it to the architecturally significant Timberline Lodge in Oregon.